techidaily/site-games-able/source/_posts/comprehensive-fixes-to-robloxs-error-code-403-a-guide-for-pc-gamers.md

 ## 5\.
 Allow Roblox to Run Through Firewall

  Oftentimes, online games like Roblox might fail to work and throw error 403 by facing interuption from Windows Firewall.
 To fix this issue, you'll have to allow Roblox to run through the Windows Firewall.
-You can check out how to do that on our guide on[how to allow apps through Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+You can check out how to do that on our guide on [how to allow apps through Firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .

  After that, restart your computer and check if the issue presists.
 If not, try the next solution on the list.

 ## 6\.
 Switch to Google DNS

- Your ISP will likely have its own[DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) , but probably it isn't the most stable option available.
+ Your ISP will likely have its own [DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) , but probably it isn't the most stable option available.
 In this case, you can switch to a DNS provider.

- While there are plenty of[great DNS service providers for added safety](https://www.makeuseof.com/tag/best-dns-providers-security/) , Google DNS is considered the fastest among all.
+ While there are plenty of [great DNS service providers for added safety](https://www.makeuseof.com/tag/best-dns-providers-security/) , Google DNS is considered the fastest among all.
 To switch to Google DNS, follow the below steps:

 1. Open the Power Menu, and then choose**Network Connections** from the menu list.
 2. Choose**Advanced network settings.**